JoelEmmanuelCloud/weatherapp/README.md

 ## Usage

-1. Enter the desired location in the input field.
+1. Enter your desired location in the input field.
 2. Click the "Get Weather" button.
 3. The app will display the weather description for the provided location.
 4. If an error occurs or weather information is not available, an appropriate message will be displayed.